minerva-university/cs162-hc-history/README.md

 What it does:
 - Installs dependencies
 - Authenticates using your browser session
-- Pulls data from the Minerva Forum and stores it in `data.db`
+- Pulls data from Forum and stores it in `data.db`
 - Optionally runs AI summarization using OpenAI

 ---